 What Nutrients Support the Immune System?

 For healthy baseline immune function, we need to have broad spectrum essential nutrients in adequate levels.
-To name just a handful:
+Let’s look at three big-hitters:

 Vitamin D is largely responsible for controlling our immune response.
 Deficiency of this crucial nutrient is associated with increased autoimmunity, and increased risk of infection.